cristobalgrau/aws-serverless-rds-management-lab/README.md

 ### Private RDS

-There are 2 ways to fix or avoid this issue when the Lambda function is not in the same VPC:
+When encountering issues with the Lambda function not being in the same VPC as the RDS, consider the following two solutions:

-1. **Create RDS database connection:** Inside your lambda you need to go to the configuration tab, in the RDS database section, from there you can create the connection to the RDS database
+1. **Create RDS database connection:**  Inside your Lambda function's configuration tab, navigate to the RDS database section.
+Here, you can establish a connection to the RDS database.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/c8597dd1-f60c-47b9-a5c7-fc1ca07a56a6)

-2. **During Lambda creation:** During the lambda creation you can expand the `Advanced Settings` and select `Enable VPC` and choose your VPC, your private subnets and the default security group.
+2. **During Lambda creation:** During the lambda creation you can expand the `Advanced Settings` and select `Enable VPC` and choose your VPC, your private subnets, and the default security group.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/a78e9185-786d-4f07-9f10-f18c1fa696f2)

 ### Public RDS

-We need to edit the VPC security group created for this RDS to add an inbound rule to allow `All IPv4 traffic`.
-In this way, we allow the Lambda function to access the RDS Public
+To resolve issues with accessing the Public RDS, edit the VPC security group associated with the RDS.
+Add an inbound rule to allow `All IPv4 traffic`, enabling the Lambda function to access the RDS publicly.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/40aa8f84-102c-4a95-802e-86ec91211e5e)